nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Cryptographic Signature
-A concise piece of proof data which is used to prove that the creator of the signature has ownership of a specific private key by "signing" a unique piece of data.
-This signing process proves ownership of the private keys without revealing the private keys.
+A concise piece of proof data.
+Cryptographic signature schemes are a fundamental component of cryptocurrency networks that verify the integrity and non-repudiation of transaction messages across the network.

 #### Synonyms
 - [Private Key](#private-key)